PerlinCraft/PerlinExamples/README.md

 ## All together

-Staying together is better than being seperated!
+Staying together is better than being separated!

 ```lua
 -- Owner username